 1. Care for creation is a moral and spiritual imperative.

-For months, climate change critics have been clamoring that the Pope has no business talking about the climate — that the voice of the Pope (and by extension, the voices of people of faith) have no authority in conversations about the environment.
+For months, climate change critics have clamored that the Pope has no business talking about the climate — that the voice of the Pope (and by extension, the voices of people of faith) have no authority in conversations about the environment.

 The earth is the Lord’s, and all that is in it, the world, and those who live in it.